 Pre-existing medical conditions | Those with certain medical conditions are more vulnerable to illness |

-It is essential to be aware of the potential health risks associated with exposure to sewage and the timeline of illnesses that may arise as a result.
-By familiarizing yourself with the immediate and long-term health effects, short-term illnesses, and factors that can influence illness onset, you can take necessary precautions to safeguard your health.
+It is essential to be aware of the potential health risks from exposure to sewage and how quickly effects may develop.
+By knowing the immediate and long-term health effects, short-term illnesses, and factors that can influence illness onset, you can take necessary precautions to safeguard your health.

 If you experience symptoms of illness after contact with sewage, seek medical attention promptly.
 A healthcare professional can help diagnose any potential health complications and provide proper treatment.
-Remember to prioritize your well-being and stay informed to minimize the risks associated with sewage exposure.
+Prioritize your well-being and stay informed to minimize the risks associated with sewage exposure.

 What are the potential health risks of sewage exposure?

-Sewage exposure can pose various health risks, including but not limited to bacterial and viral infections, gastrointestinal issues, skin irritations, and respiratory problems.
+Sewage exposure can pose various health risks, including bacterial and viral infections, gastrointestinal issues, skin irritations, and respiratory problems.

 What are the immediate health effects of sewage exposure?